STRIDE: Structure and Embedding Distillation with Attention for Graph Neural Networks: Experiments

-\textbf{Improved Weight Initialization for Highly Compressed Networks}: We find that for smaller datasets, information from the teacher network is mainly distilled into one layer of the student network, as shown in Figure \ref{fig:heatmap}.
-Our hypothesis for this occurrence is that smaller datasets are not very complex and one layer is sufficient for learning most of the patterns.
-Through experimentation, we prove that when we initialize a one-layer network from the weights of this particular layer, we get improved accuracy compared to random initialization, as shown in Table \ref{table:4}.
+We find that for smaller datasets, information from the teacher network is mainly distilled into one layer of the student network, as shown in Figure~\ref{fig:heatmap}.
+We hypothesize that smaller datasets lack complexity, allowing a single layer to capture most patterns.

+To test this hypothesis, we first apply \system to a student network of arbitrary size and then generate the attention map, $A \in R^{T_l \times S_l}$.
+The next step is to use a row-wise $argmax$ and find the student layer that has the most information distilled down to it.
+For example, in Figure~\ref{fig:heatmap}, the selected layer for Cora would be the third student layer (index 2 in the Figure).
+We then instantiate a new one-layer network and copy over the weights from the identified layer (as indicated by the attention map $A$).

+We then evaluate this new network on the test set and report the results in column 3 of Table~\ref{table:wi1layer}.
+The first column of Table~\ref{table:wi1layer} represents the accuracies that we obtain after we train the new one-layer network for $1200$ epochs; we compare this result to the accuracy obtained from training a one-layer network from random initialization, which we report in the second column of Table~\ref{table:wi1layer}.